Atmospheric Pressure: Definition, Measurement, and Effects

 **Ears**

-During airplane takeoffs or landings, many people experience ear discomfort due to sudden changes in ambient air pressure.
-These rapid changes create a significant pressure disparity between the inside and outside of the ear, which makes it harder for the Eustachian tubes to open passively, leading to pain.
+During airplane takeoffs or landings, many people feel discomfort in their ears.
+This happens due to sudden changes in air pressure.
+These quick changes create a big difference in pressure inside and outside the ear.
+This makes it hard for the Eustachian tubes to open on their own, which can cause pain.

 **Mood**